elhakimyasya/Matericons/README.md

 ## Credits 👏

 Matericons is maintained by Yasya El Hakim.
 The project would not be possible without the contributions of our community.
-Thank you to all our contributors!